Moisturizer: Fire risk

-Paraffin based skincare products and contaminated clothing can pose a serious fire hazard.
+Paraffin-based skincare products and contaminated clothing can pose a serious fire hazard.
 Between 2010 and 2018, paraffin was linked to 50 fire incidents (49 of which were fatal) in the U.K. A West Yorkshire Fire and Rescue Service study found that clothing contaminated with cream containing only 21% paraffin, when set alight, was fully engulfed in flame in 3 seconds.
 The Medicines and Healthcare products Regulatory Agency (MHRA) released a warning in 2008 about the flammability of paraffin-based products.
-MHRA recommends that sheets of people using paraffin are changed regularly, and that people refrain from smoking or bringing open flames around patients using paraffin.
+MHRA recommends that regular paraffin users change their sheets regularly, refrain from smoking and/or bringing open flames near paraffin-coated people or objects.
 MHRA also recommends that skin creams containing any paraffin have a flammability warning on the packaging.